Loading...

 Our expectation is that students will think in-depth about their response.
 Reading other students’ ideas and typing in their own contributions will help improve literacy skills which are so essential to all learning.

-If internet or computer access is an issue computers are available in A Block and the library at interval and lunchtimes.
-The computer room is also open every lunchtime.
+If internet or computer access is an issue computers are available in A Block at interval and lunchtimes.
+The computer room is also open every lunchtime except Fridays.

 Often tasks will be accompanied with instructional videos to help the students if they have forgotten the work covered in class.